 Adults have the opportunity to exercise three times per week (Monday, Wednesday, and Friday) in our Family Life Center.
 The classes are designed to help senior adults to remain active.
 The program is open to all adults.

 Our Children's Ministry teaches children how to love Jesus and to apply what they learn to everyday situations.
 We are dedicated to sharing the Good News of Jesus to children in a fun, loving, and meaningful way which is age-appropriate.
 Our goal is to help our children develop spiritually, emotionally, socially, and physically.

-Children's Moments: Our congregation members share an object lesson with the children during worship each Sunday morning during the 11:00 service.
-Most Sundays the Sermon in a Sack has essentially the same message as the sermon which is delivered later in the service.
+Children's Moments: Our congregation members share a biblical lesson with the children during worship each Sunday morning during the 11:00 service.
 The Children's Moments and the response of the children add to the worship experience of everyone present.

 Vacation Bible School is a highlight of the year for us at Morris Memorial.
 It is an exciting time for children, and is also a good experience for youth and adults.
 Because we draw children from so many different schools, it is a great opportunity to make new friends.

 This ministry is for ages Middle School and High School.
 Our belief is that Christ is best made known through relationships.
 We focus on building those relationships and then help facilitate the students' personal relationships with God.
 We provide opportunities for this with fun games, service, outreach, Biblical lessons, trips, and more.
 Join us on Sundays 4-5 pm in the gym!
 Pre-Register